Quincy Mine Shaft No. 2, Hancock, Michigan

 Mine Cemeteries in the Michigan Copper Country

-For many decades the old cemeteries associated with copper mines of the Keweenaw Peninsula were neglected and nearly forgotten about.
+For many decades the old cemeteries associated with copper mines of the Keweenaw Peninsula were neglected and nearly forgotten.
 In recent years these old cemeteries have been recognized by new generations as the important historical resources that they are and efforts are being made to reclaim them from nature for future generations.

 Henry Hart